Azizabdultushar/PMU_Design/README.md

    - **Overcurrent Protection (OCP)**: To prevent excessive current from damaging components.
    - **Overtemperature Protection (OTP)**: To shut down or throttle the system if temperatures rise above safe levels.

----

-## PMU Block Diagram Example

-Here’s a simplified block diagram for a typical PMU design: